-The Trust consists of four Quaker Trustees who meet twice a year to consider grant submissions.
+The Trust consists of five Quaker Trustees who meet twice a year to consider grant submissions.

 Rosie works as a freelance trainer, facilitator and fundraiser.
 Her early career work was in mediation and conflict resolution, which is still an area of interest for her training and fundraising work now.
 After a number of voluntary sector management roles, five years ago she completed an MA in Creative Writing and trained as a Philosophy for Communities facilitator.
 These interests form the other strands of her freelance work, bringing people together in community to talk, think and write together.
 Rosie lives in Sheffield, is a member of Sheffield & Balby Area Meeting and a Co-Clerk of Britain Yearly Meeting’s Book of Discipline Revision Committee.

 After teaching in Singapore with Voluntary Service Overseas, Elizabeth worked in several schools and colleges in England, concentrating latterly on English language and study skills for adults.
 For Quakers she has served on various committees, tutored courses and serves as a trustee.
 She worked part time for several years on a development project of her own devising in Rwanda.
 Elizabeth is currently Co-Clerk and a member of London West Area Quaker Meeting.